French cruiser Amiral Cécille: General characteristics and machinery

 The ship was 115.5 m long between perpendiculars, 117.6 m long at the waterline, and 122.4 m long overall.
 She had a beam of 15.03 m and an average draft of 6.03 m, which increased to 6.81 m aft.
 She displaced 5790.3 t as designed and up to 6137 t at full load as measured in 1900.
 As was typical for French warships of the period, she had a pronounced tumblehome shape and an overhanging stern.
 Her superstructure was minimal, consisting primarily of a small conning tower forward.
 Her hull featured a pronounced ram bow and a short forecastle.
-Unlike Sfax, Amiral Cécilles bow was not reinforced, so the ram could only be used against light vessels.
+Unlike Sfax, Amiral Cécille's bow was not reinforced, so the ram could only be used against light vessels.
 Her crew consisted of 486 officers and enlisted men, but while serving as a flagship later in her career, this figure increased to 557 to account for the admiral's staff.

 The propulsion system for Amiral Cécille consisted of four vertical 2-cylinder compound steam engines that were paired to drive two 4-bladed, bronze screw propellers.
 Steam was provided by twelve coal-fired, double-ended fire-tube boilers that were ducted into three funnels located amidships.
 To supplement the steam engines on long voyages, she was originally fitted with a barque sailing rig without royals, with three masts.
 The power plant was rated to produce 10200 ihp for a top speed of 19 kn, and on her initial speed trials, the ship reached 10680 ihp for 19.44 kn.
 Coal storage amounted to 717 t normally and 850 t fully loaded.
 Her cruising radius using only her engines was 2868 nmi at a speed of 10 kn with a normal load of coal and 3400 nmi with a full load.
 But the ship's propulsion system proved to burn coal at a greater rate than expected, and she never exceeded 2850 nmi with a normal load in service.